Hit the North: Video and reception

 Scenes in the official video for the single were shot in an old bingo hall in Blackpool, with the regulars being used as extras.
+Some shots feature Kid Congo Powers (of The Cramps and The Gun Club) dancing along with the other group members, although he was never a member of The Fall.
 The video also features such Blackpool landmarks as the trams, the Central Pier and the Pleasure Beach.

 "Hit the North" is described by Ned Raggett at AllMusic as "one of the most musically conventional numbers the group had ever recorded, but it still contained enough driving bite and sass to rank as a worthy listen....[with its] endlessly chanted chorus ... becoming a catch phrase of its own....
 Smith's various chantings and semi-ravings, if buried in the mix at many points, still make everything sound uniquely and distinctly Fall."
 Jason Heller of Rolling Stone said of the track: "Infectious, spliced with electronics and tailored to the dance floor, the song took breaks from its singalong chorus to let Smith mumble warningly about 'the reflected mirror of delirium.'"
 Mark E. Smith considered the record to have been a commercial failure, saying: "We lost half our fan base with that, 'cause everybody thought it was disco.
 Everybody was like, fucking hell, they’ve sold out."

 The single reached No. 57 in the UK Singles Chart, one of several Fall singles to make the national chart.
 Interviewed in 1993, however, Smith explained "Those [chart placings] were accidents...
 Any idiot can get on the pop charts in Britain."